fgabriel1891/fgabriel1891/README.md

 ## Hi there 👋

-I am an Advanced Analytics Specialist in the Research and Analysis department at the Canadian Institute for Health Information (CIHI).
-Additionally, I am a PhD candidate in the Biology department at Concordia University.
+I am an Advanced Analytics Specialist from the Research and Analysis division at the Canadian Institute for Health Information (CIHI).
+Additionally, I am also a PhD candidate in the Biology department at Concordia University at the Community Ecology and Biogeography Lab.

 I mentor healthcare analyst teams in transitioning their logical pipelines to open-source workflows.
 My research focuses on predictive approaches to ecological network assembly, mapping biogeographic patterns in response to climate change, and exploring how humans perceive biodiversity.